ietf-ccamp-wg/transport-nbi/I-D Applicability Statement/draft-ietf-ccamp-transport-nbi-app-statement.md

    level of abstraction provided by each PNC is based on the PNC configuration parameters and it is independent of the abstractions provided by other PNCs.
-Therefore, it is possible that different PNCs provide different types of topology abstractions.
+Therefore, it is possible that different PNCs provides different topology abstractions.
 The MDSC can operate on each MPI abstract topology regardless of, and independently from, the type of abstraction provided by its underlying PNC.

-   For analyzing how the MDSC can operate on an abstract topology provided by several PNcs that independently applied different abstraction policies and therefore provided different types of abstract topologies, the following assumptions are made for the reference network in {{fig-reference-network}}:
+   For analyzing how the MDSC can operate on an abstract topology provided by several PNCs that independently applied different abstraction policies and therefore provided different types of abstract topologies, the following assumptions are made for the reference network in {{fig-reference-network}}: